karlo-babic/paradigms-test/testing.md

     </detalis>

 #### Sorting with mergesort
-- Lets define a function that takes a list of numbers and returns a new list sorted in ascending order.
+- Let's define a function that takes a list of numbers and returns a new list sorted in ascending order.
 - We use the <a href="https://www.youtube.com/embed/ZRPoEKHXTJg">mergesort</a> algorithm which is based on a simple divide-and-conquer strategy:
     - Split the list into two smaller lists (of approximately equal length).
     - Use mergesort recursively to sort two smaller lists.